 I also want to follow more of other people's tutorials online, so I can learn more about what I find both good and not so good in the way things are explained or presented and so use that to improve my own tutorials!

-So - yesterday I found this tutorial over at The Curious Quilter.
+So - yesterday I found a tutorial over at The Curious Quilter.

 I chose to use scraps from my blue box to make this one..

 I found straight away that I wished the measurements were in both cm and inches as my cutting board is in cm, but the tutorial measurements were only in inches!